C4 Logo Return to main site

 women aged 45-49

-with one HPV test and one cytology test by end the of 2022
+with one HPV test and one cytology test by the end of 2023

 Across all groups with data, over 70% of women aged 35-39 years had been screened at least once with an HPV test.
 The interim measure of 70% of women aged 45-49 years being screened at least twice was also met in all of the areas considered.
 Both proportions varied most widely by area-level SES.
 Data for Indigenous women were unavailable.